 The same type of irritative penile reaction may develop from exposure to a noninfectious vaginal environment as a response to the chemicals in contraceptive creams, jellies, foams, etc. It may not be the female that responds in a sensitive manner to an intravaginal chemical contraceptive agent but rather her male partner.

-Sensitivity to intravaginal chemical contraceptives is seen quite frequently in the male and, if symptoms develop, the contraceptive technique should be changed.
+Sensitivity to intravaginal chemical contraceptives is seen quite frequently in males and, if symptoms develop, the contraceptive technique should be changed.

 The same sort of irritative penile reaction can be elicited by a repetitive pattern of vaginal douching.
 There are some douche preparations to which not the female but the male partner becomes sensitive.
 Not infrequently, vesicles form on the glans penis.
 If these blisters rupture, the raw areas on the glans are quite painful, particularly during sexual connection.